 Regular homework is assigned and expected for high school courses.
 As the complexity and depth of student learning increase, so does the time required outside of school to learn, reinforce and respond to the instructional material.
-Homework is to reinforce, prepare, extend, and integrate a large body of curricular material.
+Homework is to prepare, reinforce, extend, and practice a large body of curricular material.
 The importance, encouragement and support of substantial amounts of time set aside for required as well as independent reading and writing cannot be overemphasized.

-Due to the nature and complexity of our curriculum, homework at the high school level will be assigned over weekends and holiday breaks (with the exception of Winter Break).
+Due to the nature and complexity of our curriculum, homework at the high school level may be assigned over weekends and holiday breaks (with the exception of Winter Break).